nicokuehn-dci/stinkynotes/README.md

     Follow the on-screen instructions to add/edit users, create notes, and manage privacy settings.

-Contribution Guidelines
+🤝 Contribution Guidelines

-    Fork the repository.
+    Fork the repository on GitHub.

     Create a new branch for your feature or bugfix: